-Thank you for considering Bedgrove Foundation 1 as the first step in your child’s education.
+Thank you for considering Bedgrove Nursery (Foundation 1) as the first step in your child’s education.
 We recognise that choosing the right start for your child is one of the most important decisions a parent can make.

 Nursery experience can often be a child’s first venture into the larger world outside of the family and home.
 What children encounter and learn at this stage in their lives can create strong and lasting foundations on which to build in later life, so we believe it is essential that these first experiences are of the highest possible quality.

 Here at Bedgrove Infant School we recognise that each child is special, with unique talents, qualities and needs.
 In Foundation One, we follow the Early Years Foundation Stage curriculum, enabling each individual to be nurtured and ensuring they are able to flourish.